My Profile Photo

 Running simpleaf quant

 Next, run the simpleaf quant command to generate the count matrix.
-The --work-dir option specifies the working directory for storing intermediate files, and the --output option specifies the output directory for the count matrix.
+The --output option specifies the output directory for the count matrix.
+The --andata-out flag tells simpleaf to also output the count matrix in the AnnData format, which is a common format for storing single-cell data.

 # Define the reads1 and reads2 patterns